ducthanh98/ducthanh98-hugo/web/content/posts/aws-sap.md

 ### AWS PrivateLink
 - Requires a network load balancer(Service VPC) and ENI(Customer VPC)
 - PrivateLink with DX: Corporate -> DX -> Private VIF -> Private Link -> Gateway Interface -> S3
+### Interface Endpoint
+- Private access to a public AWS Service
+- Added to a specific subnets - an ENI - not HA
+- For HA, add one endpoint to one subnet per AZ
+- Access controller via SG
+- Endpoint policies
+- Only support TCP and IPv4
+- Uses PrivateLink
 ### AWS Site to Site VPN
 - Establish
     + On-premise